nataliaolas/nataliaolas/README.md

 ### Hi there, I'm Natalia 👋

+- 💼 I'm working as Data Analyst.
 - 🌱 I’m currently learning more about PL/SQL, PowerBI and more about data analysis in Python.
 - 👨‍🎓 I’m B.S.
 Computer Science, soon M.S.
 Computer Science.
-- 💼 I'm aspiring to be business analyst/data scientist/Business Intelligence Developer.
 - 🌸 My hobby is UX Design and Psychology.
 - 📕 In free time I like reading books.
-- 📫 You can reach me also on [Behance](https://www.behance.net/nataliaolas "Behance") and [Linkedin](https://www.linkedin.com/in/nataliaolas/ "Linkedin").
+- 📫 You can reach me also on [Behance](https://www.behance.net/nataliaolas "Behance") where I post mockups in my free time and [Linkedin](https://www.linkedin.com/in/nataliaolas/ "Linkedin").